 "I am the most God-fearing among you, and I fast some days and don't fast others; I pray at night and I sleep; and I marry women.
 Whoever turns away from my Sunnah is not of me." — (Bukhari and Muslim)

 Rest, marriage, food, social connection — these are not distractions from Islam.
 They are Islam.
-The Prophet ﷺ said: "Your body has a right over you.
+The Prophet ﷺ also said: "Your body has a right over you.
 Your eyes have a right over you.
 Your wife has a right over you." — (Bukhari).
 Neglecting these rights is not piety.
 It is a violation of an Islamic obligation.

 Self-Care of the Body